What's new for Windows 10 Insider Preview Builds 1903

 Have you already tried using clipboard history?
 If enabled, it allows you to save multiple clipboard items to use later.
-Introduced during RS5 development, we’ve been getting great feedback from everyone on this experience, and one of the things we heard most is that the UI wasn’t compact enough – a large space was used for each entry even if it was just a small text fragment.
-We originally opted to show bigger entries so there was space to show an image preview nicely, but when we looked at our data, we found 90% of items in the clipboard history were text.
-Based on that and your feedback, we now optimizing the design for text snippets – shrinking the height of each entry and thus giving you access to more entries without needing to scroll the view.
-Hope you like the change we made!
+Introduced during RS5 development, we’ve been getting great feedback from everyone on this experience, and one of the things we heard most is that the UI wasn’t compact enough—a large space was used for each entry even if it was just a small text fragment.
+We've originally opted to show bigger entries so that there was space to show an image preview nicely, but when we looked at our data, we found that 90% of the items in the clipboard history were text.
+Based on that and your feedback, we have now optimized the design for text snippets—shrinking the height of each entry and thus giving you access to more entries without needing to scroll the view.
+We hope you like the change we've made!
 Copy some text and press Windows logo key + V to check out the updated design.

 Easy Symbols and Kaomoji Access